Gibraltar: Prehistory and ancient history

 Evidence of Neanderthal habitation in Gibraltar from around 50,000 years ago has been discovered at Gorham's Cave.
 The caves of Gibraltar continued to be used by Homo sapiens after the final extinction of the Neanderthals.
 Stone tools, ancient hearths and animal bones dating from around 40,000 years ago to about 5,000 years ago have been found in deposits left in Gorham's Cave.

 Numerous potsherds dating from the Neolithic period have been found in Gibraltar's caves, mostly of types typical of the Almerian culture found elsewhere in Andalusia, especially around the town of Almería, from which it takes its name.
 There is little evidence of habitation in the Bronze Age when people had largely stopped living in caves.

 During ancient times, Gibraltar was regarded by the peoples of the Mediterranean as a place of religious and symbolic importance.
 The Phoenicians were present for several centuries since around 950 BC, apparently using Gorham's Cave as a shrine to the genius loci, as did the Carthaginians and Romans after them.
 Gibraltar was known as Mons Calpe, a name perhaps of Phoenician origin.
 Mons Calpe was considered by the ancient Greeks and Romans as one of the Pillars of Hercules, after the Greek legend of the creation of the Strait of Gibraltar by Heracles.
 There is no known archaeological evidence of permanent settlements from the ancient period.
-They settled at the head of the bay in what is today known as the Campo (hinterland) of Gibraltar.
+They settled at the head of the bay in the Campo (hinterland) of Gibraltar.
 The town of Carteia, near the location of the modern Spanish town of San Roque, was founded by the Phoenicians around 950 BC on the site of an early settlement of the native Turdetani people.